Cardinals vs. Giants Player Props Betting Odds

 Estrada Stats

-- Estrada has 27 hits with four doubles, four home runs, five walks and seven RBI.
-He's also stolen six bases.
+- Estrada has collected 30 hits with five doubles, four home runs and five walks.
+He has driven in seven runs with seven stolen bases.

 Estrada Recent Games